shakesbeare/IndieTTRPG/README.md

 # Using this document
 This document is designed to be viewed using [Obsidian](https://obsidian.md) as a vault and some elements may not work or look as intended without using it.
 This README is designed in standard markdown, but you can find a more advanced front page which utilizes Obsidian features in `README_Obsidian`.
+Note that this page will likely be updated less frequently and may contain outdated information.

+If you are new to Github, you can browse through the various sections above (you may need to click `Browse code`).

+### Using Obsidian
+On a computer, you can click the green `Code` button and then click `Download as ZIP` to download the entire repository.
+You can then extract it and open the folder as an Obsidian vault.

 # Design Philosophy
 - Reduce complexity where possible – all rules should be